StoneT2000/Dimensions/README.md

 Other starter kit templates in other languages can be found in [/templates/starter-kits](https://github.com/StoneT2000/Dimensions/tree/master/templates/starter-kits/) and you can use them to help kickstart development for your own starter kit for your own `design`

-AI Starter kits are suggested to contain at least two files, `agent.js` (or whichever extension matches your language) and [`myBot.js`](https://github.com/StoneT2000/Dimensions/blob/master/templates/starter-kits/js/myBot.js).
+AI Starter kits are suggested to contain at least two files, `kit.js` (or whichever extension matches your language) and [`myBot.js`](https://github.com/StoneT2000/Dimensions/blob/master/templates/starter-kits/js/myBot.js).
 It can be merged into one but for organization, splitting it up is better.
+Every bot must have some entry point file like `myBot.js` of which the match will use to execute the bot.

 [`kit.js`](https://github.com/StoneT2000/Dimensions/blob/master/templates/starter-kits/js/kit.js) should have a `Agent` class with some kind of asynchronous  `initialize, update` functions and a `endTurn` function.